 The type of car you have also affects the price you’re given considerably; the paint for a run of the mill Ford Fiesta will cost much less than a limited edition BMW M4.

-Also, the preparation work for some vehicles (such as most Fords) is quick and easy, while for others (such as Alfa Romeo) it’s far more difficult and time-consuming.
+Also, the preparation work for some vehicles (such as most Fords) is quick and easy, while for others (such as Alfa Romeo) is far more difficult and time-consuming.
 It all depends on how the car is built, how easy the trims are to remove/refit etc.

 Car Respray Cost – Example Prices